 You might be good at thinking on your feet, but don’t let circumstances force you into that.
 Plan ahead of times, and plan thoroughly.
 Work out your mode of travel, your route, your expenses, your dog’s food requirements.
 Go into as much detail as you feel comfortable.

 And sure, a snag will inevitably turn up to spoil your plans.
 But guess what?
 Since you started planning in time, now you can reevaluate things and make the necessary changes.

 You might think that your dog enjoys a car ride, and odds are you’re correct.
-But a long-distance move isn’t the same thing as a drive around the block.
+But a long-distance move with dogs isn’t the same thing as a drive around the block.
 You need to give your furry friend a chance to adapt to the requirements of road travel.

 Are they used to riding in the backseat?
 Using a belt harness?
 How confident are you that they won’t get antsy after a couple of hours?
 What’s the longest they’ve spent inside a crate?
 These questions and more you’ll be able to answer only after a practice ride or two.

 If you’re driving a young pup around, this is a particularly important step.
 They’ll need to be car-trained slowly, every practice ride gradually extended until they learn.
 And it works both ways!
 A little experience under your belt, and you’ll tell the difference between a hungry whine and a potty whine.

 3. Pack for Every Eventuality

 Easier said than done, we know.
 So many little things can go wrong on a long-distance move with dogs — how do you pack for literally anything?
 Well, the obvious answer would be, you need to know your dog’s needs.
 Do you know which snacks to bring, what their favorite water bowl is, which chew toys keep them calm?
 If so, you’ll do fine.
 Just don’t forget to bring plenty of wet wipes!
 You can never have too many of those.